chrismaltby/gb-studio-docs/docs/extending-gbstudio/engine-eject.md

 # Engine Eject

 Engine Eject copies the [GBVM game engine](https://github.com/chrismaltby/gbvm) that GB Studio uses into a folder in your project, named `assets/engine`.
 You can edit these source files to your liking using an IDE to have more control over how your GB Studio game is built.
-This feature is only recomended for developers familiar with GBDK.
+This feature is only recommended for developers familiar with GBDK.

 To use Engine Eject, click on _Game_ at the top of the GB Studio window and navigate to the _Advanced_ tab to show the _Engine Eject_ button.